-- ~Any firearm muffler or firearm silencer. - ~Any destructive device which is an explosive, incendiary, or poison gas bomb, grenade, rocket having a propellant, charge or more than one-quarter ounce, mine, or any similar device. - ~Any weapon which will, or which may be readily converted to, expel a projectile by the action of any explosive or other propellant, and which has any barrel with a bore of more than one-half inch in diameter. - ~Any combination of parts either designed or intended for use in converting any device into any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled. - (c) The penalty for possession of a firearm: 10 days suspension and expulsion from school for one calendar year.
-The length of the expulsion may be reduced by the superintendent if the circumstances warrant such reduction. - (d) The superintendent shall notify the county prosecuting attorney's office when a student is expelled under this rule. - 15.
-Fighting: No student shall fight.
-The penalty for fighting, at the principal's discretion, is three days out-of-school suspension or expulsion. - 16.
-Smoking: No student shall smoke or possess any type of tobacco products on school grounds, buildings, or riding on school-provided transportation.
-The penalty for smoking shall be three days out-of-school suspension (first offense) and five days out-of-school suspension (second offense). - 17.
-Disrespect: No student shall be disrespectful toward an administrator, teacher, school employee or other students.
-The penalty for disrespect is one to five days out-of-school suspension, paddling, or Saturday School. - 18.
-Cursing: No student shall curse.
-Penalty for cursing shall be one to five days out-of-school suspension, paddling or Saturday School. - 19.
+- ~Any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive. - ~The frame or receiver of any weapon described above. - ~Any firearm muffler or firearm silencer. - ~Any destructive device which is an explosive, incendiary, or poison gas bomb, grenade, rocket having a propellant, - charge or more than one-quarter ounce, mine, or any similar device. - ~Any weapon which will, or which may be readily converted to, expel a projectile by the action of any explosive or other propellant, and which has any barrel with a bore of more than one-half inch in diameter. - ~Any combination of parts either designed or intended for use in converting any device into any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled. - (c) The penalty for possession of a firearm: 10 days suspension and expulsion from school for one calendar year.
+The - length of the expulsion may be reduced by the superintendent if the circumstances warrant such reduction. - (d) The superintendent shall notify the county prosecuting attorney's office when a student is expelled under this rule. - 15.
+Fighting: No student shall fight. - 16.
+Smoking: No student shall smoke or possess any type of tobacco products on school grounds, buildings, or riding on school-provided transportation. - 17.
+Disrespect: No student shall be disrespectful toward an administrator, teacher, school employee or other students. - 18.
+Cursing: No student shall curse. - 19.
 Leaving School without Permission: No student shall leave school without appropriate permission.
-Penalty for leaving school without permission shall be one to five days out-of-school suspension, paddling or Saturday school.